pagkly/Zed/Investopedia/Accounting/Current and Noncurrent Assets Knowing the Difference.md

 [Noncurrent assets](https://www.investopedia.com/terms/n/noncurrent-assets.asp) are a company’s [long-term investments](https://www.investopedia.com/terms/l/longterminvestments.asp) that have a useful life of more than one year.
 Noncurrent assets cannot be converted to cash easily.
 They are required for the long-term needs of a business and include things like land and heavy equipment.

-Noncurrent assets are reported on the balance sheet at the price a company paid for them, which is adjusted for [depreciation and amortization](https://www.investopedia.com/ask/answers/06/amortizationvsdepreciation.asp) and is subject to being re-evaluated whenever the market price decreases compared to the [book price](https://www.investopedia.com/terms/b/bookvalue.asp).
+Noncurrent assets are reported on the [[Balance Sheet]] at the price a company paid for them, which is adjusted for [depreciation and amortization](https://www.investopedia.com/ask/answers/06/amortizationvsdepreciation.asp) and is subject to being re-evaluated whenever the market price decreases compared to the [book price](https://www.investopedia.com/terms/b/bookvalue.asp).

 Noncurrent assets may include items such as: